When to Declare

 - Ideally, you should declare the major as soon as possible after becoming eligible, in order to take advantage of advising in creating and refining each semester your own 4 year plan.

 - UWM recommends the major be declared before a student earns 75 credits.

 - Admission to the program requires eight credits in mathematics at or above the 200-level, six credits in computer science at or above the 200- level, and a minimum 2.5 GPA in those courses.

-- Before declaring formally, if you are thinking of majoring in AMCS, we would love for you to talk with one or both of the AMCS advisors – Prof. Suzanne Boyd in Math and Prof. Christine Cheng in Computer Science to assist you in planning.
+- Before declaring formally, if you are thinking of majoring in AMCS, we would love for you to talk with one or both of the AMCS advisors – Prof. Lei Wang in Math and Prof. Christine Cheng in Computer Science to assist you in planning.